woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/advanced-heading/readme.txt

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 700,000 happy users from 180+ countries).
+This Block is brought to you by [WPDeveloper](https://wpdeveloper.com), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 1 million+ happy users from 180+ countries).

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##

 - For documentation and tutorials go to our [documentation](https://essential-blocks.com/docs/)
 - To report issue and contribution visit [Github](https://github.com/EssentialBlocks/advanced-heading/).
 - If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/advanced-heading/).
-- For more information about features, FAQs and documentation, check out our website at [WPDeveloper](https://wpdeveloper.net/).
+- For more information about features, FAQs and documentation, check out our website at [WPDeveloper](https://wpdeveloper.com/).

 ## 🙌 JOIN THE COMMUNITY ##